 CAT Application Procedure

-The candidates have to first buy the CAT voucher.
+You have to first buy the CAT voucher.
 Registration should be done online at www.catiim.in.
-Candidates must have a valid email id as IIMs will do all the communications by that email id only.
+You must have a valid email id as IIMs will do all the communications by that email id only.

 The candidate must hold a Bachelor’s Degree, with at least 50% marks or equivalent CGPA (45% in case of the candidates belonging to Scheduled Caste (SC), Scheduled Tribe (ST) and Differently Abled (DA) categories), awarded by any of the Universities incorporated by an Act of the central or state legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognized by the Ministry of HRD, Government of India.